mpaperno/LGKeys-TouchPortal-Plugin/README.md

 ### Install:
 1. Unpack the downloaded _LGKeys_ `.zip` file to a temporary location on your computer.
 2. Import the plugin:
-    1. Start TouchPortal (if not already running);
+    1. Start _Touch Portal_ (if not already running);
     2. Click the "wrench" icon at the top and select "Import plugin..." from the menu;
     3. Browse to where you unpacked this plugin's `.zip` archive, and select the `LGKeys.tpp` file;
-    4. When prompted by TouchPortal, select "Yes" to trusting the plugin startup script (the source code is public!).
+    4. When prompted by _Touch Portal_, select "Yes" to trusting the plugin startup script (the source code is public!).
 3. Verify proper operation.
 The zip file you downloaded contains some sample pages to get you started.
-You can import these pages in the usual way: from the TouchPortal _Pages_ screen -> _Manage Page..._ button -> _Import Page_ menu item.
+You can import these pages in the usual way: from the _Touch Portal_ _Pages_ screen -> _Manage Page..._ button -> _Import Page_ menu item.
-4. After importing the plugin into TouchPortal, the `LGKeys.tpp` file you extracted earlier is no longer required.
+4. After importing the plugin into _Touch Portal_, the `LGKeys.tpp` file you extracted earlier is no longer required.
 If you don't want/need to use the other assets and tools provided in the plugin archive, those can of course also be deleted.

 ### Configure
-Several settings are available in the TouchPortal _Settings_ window (select _Plug-ins_ on the left, then _LGKeys TouchPortal Plugin_ from the dropdown menu).
+Several settings are available in the _Touch Portal_ _Settings_ window (select _Plug-ins_ on the left, then _LGKeys _Touch Portal_ Plugin_ from the dropdown menu).
 The current TP settings system for plugins is not very advanced, so some of these could be easier to use (hopefully this can improve in the future).
 The options are as follows:

 * `Device Type(s)`: Enter the device(s) you want LGKeys to report settings for.
-Your profiles may contain mappings for devices you don't currently use (or own anymore), which will just slow everything down and create un-necessary data in TouchPortal.
+Your profiles may contain mappings for devices you don't currently use (or own anymore), which will just slow everything down and create un-necessary data in _Touch Portal_.
 This setting can list one or more devices, with multiple devices separated by commas.
 Typically you would want to use one or more of the following:
     * `Keyboard` - for a full keyboard device like G11, G15, G510, etc. This is the default setting.
     * `Mouse` - for a mouse, like a G700